top of page

 • Are Socially Ready: Students who desire friends and community but may need coaching on social nuances or executive function.

-• Need a Different Pace: Learners who need to move while they learn, take brain breaks, or require a multi-sensory approach to academics.
+• Need a Different Pace: Learners who benefit from movement while they learn, take brain breaks, or require a multi-sensory approach to academics.

 • Are Ready for Independence: Students who can safely navigate a small campus environment without the need for 1:1 supervision.